Selecting a Loom

 Perhaps you would like a 4-harness loom as your first loom; the more harnesses (some people call them shafts) a loom has, the more design possibilities it offers.
 (Some looms have as many as sixteen harnesses).

-Among 4-harness looms a table loom is cheaper, can be moved easily, but is hand-operated and therefore much slower than a floor loom; because of its low weight and width, the weaving possibilities are limited.
+Among 4-harness looms a table loom is less expensive, can be moved easily, but is hand-operated and therefore much slower than a floor loom; because of its low weight and width, the weaving possibilities are limited.
 But it is good for beginners, demonstration purposes, samples and workshops.
 If a first loom, it can be used later for samples, research and small projects.

 A floor loom should be your choice if you have enough space.
 It is heavier and stronger, works much faster than a table loom, offers more possibilities and gives a better shed because of its greater depth.
 Among floor looms some are light and can be folded (Jack types), others are heavier and take more space.
-If you plan on weaving mostly rugs a heavy, sturdy loom such as the Glimåkra Standard, Leclerc Nilus II, or the Schacht Cranbrook should be your choice.
+If you plan on weaving mostly rugs a heavy, sturdy loom such as the Glimåkra Standard, Leclerc Nilus II, Ashford Jack Loom or the Schacht Cranbrook should be your choice.

 Mechanically speaking there are 3 types of looms: